 First, watch the “Estimating Your College Costs” video.
 This video will help you learn how to calculate the out-of-pocket cost that you and your family should be prepared to contribute toward your college education.

-It will also show you how to use the Indiana College Costs Estimator, an online tool designed to help you compare the costs of Indiana colleges and determine what kind of financial aid you may be eligible to receive.
-The College Costs Estimator is a great way to help you figure out how much you’ll need for college.
-The calculator will ask you to enter information about your household income and other financial details, so you’ll want to work with a parent or guardian.
+It will also show you how to use the College Scorecard, an online tool designed to help you compare the costs of Indiana colleges and determine what kind of financial aid you may be eligible to receive.
+The College Scorecard is a great way to help you figure out how much you’ll need for college.
+It will ask you to estimate your household income, so you’ll want to work with a parent or guardian.

-To get started on the College Costs Estimator, click here.
+To get started with the College Scorecard, click here.
 Once you’ve finished, log in to ScholarTrack and answer a few questions to complete the requirement.